Open NowNon-Profit

 Who is eligible for the Early Childhood Education and Care (ECEC) Workforce Professional Development – National Child Safety Training Grant?

-• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy (CCS) under Family Assistance Law.
+• Applicant must be an ECEC service currently approved for and receiving the Child Care Subsidy under Family Assistance Law.

 • Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services.